 It’s also important to remember that you can always consult a professional, even if you’re not certain there’s a problem.
 “Listen to that parental twinge that says, ‘This doesn’t feel right,’” Dr. Bernstein says.
 “Reach out to a pediatrician, therapist or general practitioner.
 It’s better to ask whether something is normal as soon as you start wondering, rather than waiting until it’s clear that it’s a problem.”

 Diagnosis or not, a lot of people have a harder time staying cheerful in the winter.
 Between cold weather, less light, and holiday stress, keeping the whole family mentally healthy can require a little extra effort.

 “We have to be more aware of, how do we take care of ourselves?” notes Dr. Bernstein.
 “How do we take care of our kids?
 How do we maintain the healthy habits, even when it gets harder?”

 To that end, she recommends getting ahead of the season’s challenges by putting a few strategies in place now, whether or not you’re dealing with seasonal affective disorder.

 - Stick to routines.
-By now you’ve heard it a thousand times, but it’s still true: routines help kids and adults alike.
-Having a consistent schedule for sleep, meals, work and family activities can provide some stability in uncertain times and keep everyone’s spirits up.
+You’ve heard it a thousand times, but it’s still true: routines help kids and adults alike.
+Having a consistent schedule for sleep, meals, work and family activities can provide stability and keep everyone’s spirits up.